 Take one arm overhead, bend at elbow joint, and extend palm down centre of your back, gently pulling elbow with opposite hand.
 Take same arm across the chest, gently pulling at the elbow joint, to extend through the shoulder.
 Switch arms.

-On all fours, round out your back (like an angry cat), and then invert it, making a C-shape with your spine, Repeat three times.
-Then sit back between your heels, forehead on the mat, arms extended in front of you, as you lengthen your back.
+On all fours, round out your back (like an angry cat), and then invert it, making a C-shape with your spine.
+Repeat three times.
+Then sit back between your heels, with forehead on the mat and arms extended in front of you, as you lengthen your back.
 After you’ve finished with your cool down stretches, learn the real reason why you should be making post-workout stretching a priority.